 Federal Student Loans

 The largest provider of student loans is the U.S. Government.
-Today, federal student loans are issued directly from the U.S. Department of Education.
-The federal government is your lender, unlike the past when the federal government guaranteed the loans, but used private lenders as “middlemen” to issue the loans.
-The U.S. Department of Education has four types of federal student loan programs: Direct Loans, Direct PLUS Loans, Direct Consolidation Loans, and Perkins Loans:
+Before 2010, most “federal” loans were made by private financial institutions but guaranteed by the federal government.
+Today, however, federal student loans are issued directly from the U.S. Department of Education.
+For these “federal direct” loans, the federal government is your lender.
+The Department of Education currently offers three primary types of federal student loan programs: Direct Loans, Direct PLUS Loans, and Direct Consolidation Loans.
+These loan programs are outlined below.
+If you want more information, you should consult the Department of Education’s website at: www.studentaid.gov/understand-aid/types/loans.

 Federal Direct Subsidized and Direct Unsubsidized Loans